Academic Calendar 2024-2025

 Students with concerns related to educational equity may contact an Academic Advisor, the Director of Student Services, the Associate Dean, Undergraduate, the University Ombudsperson, Queen’s Student Accessibility Services (QSAS), and/or the Human Rights and Equity Office.

-8.2 Accommodation for Special Needs/Disabilities
+8.2 Academic Accommodation for Students with Disabilities

 Queen’s Policy Concerning Students with Disabilities states: